microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

 # App Service

-Azure App Service is Microsoft’s fully managed, highly scalable platform for hosting web, mobile and API apps built using .NET, Java, Ruby, Node.js, PHP and Python.
+Azure App Service is Microsoft’s fully managed, highly scalable platform for hosting web, mobile and API apps built using .NET, Java, Ruby, Node.js, PHP, and Python.

 As App Service is fully managed, we only need to worry about setting the maximum number of instances on which we want to run our backend app on.
-Microsoft will then manage the scaling and load balancing accross multiple instances to ensure your app preform well under heavy load.
-Microsoft manages the underlying compute infrastructurer required to run our code, as well as patching and updating the OS and Frameworks when required.
+Microsoft will then manage the scaling and load balancing across multiple instances to ensure your app perform well under heavy load.
+Microsoft manages the underlying compute infrastructure required to run our code, as well as patching and updating the OS and Frameworks when required.

-Before we can deploy an App Service instance, we need to create a resource group to hold todays services.
+Before we can deploy an App Service instance, we need to create a resource group to hold today's services.

 ### 1.1 Resource Group